dlwhittenbury/PYTOV/INPUT.md

-# PYTOV: Tolman-Oppenheimer-Volkoff equation solver
+# PYTOV: Python Tolman-Oppenheimer-Volkoff equation solver
+---

-PYTOV is a simple Python Tolman-Oppenheimer-Volkoff (TOV) equation integrator.
+PYTOV is a simple Python implementation to integrate the Tolman-Oppenheimer-Volkoff (TOV) equations.

 ---